 128—The Flight from Jerusalem (2 Samuel 16) Tells of the flight of David and his people from before Absalom.

-129—The Rejection of Ahithophel (2 Samuel 16-17) Tells of David’s friend Hushai giving bad counsel to Absalom that was accepted over the better counsel of Ahithophel.
+129—The Rejection of Ahithophel (2 Samuel 16-17) Tells of David’s friend Hushai knowingly giving bad counsel to Absalom that was accepted in preference to the better counsel of Ahithophel.

-130—Absalom’s Death and David’s Sorrow (2 Samuel 18) Tells of the battle between David’s forces and Absalom’s forces; Absalom is slain by Joab contrary to David’s command; David mourns.
+130—Absalom’s Death and David’s Sorrow (2 Samuel 18) Tells of the battle between the forces of King David and the forces of his son Absalom; Absalom is slain by Joab contrary to David’s command; David mourns.

 131—David’s Return from Exile (2 Samuel 19) Tells of David being chastised by Joab because of his mourning for Absalom; he repents, returns to Jerusalem, and is restored as king.

-132—Sheba, the Benjamite (2 Samuel 20) Tells of the rebellion and secession from David’s kingdom of Sheba and his followers in the northern tribes; Joab slays Amasa; and a woman of Abel Beth-maachah delivers Sheba’s head.
+132—Sheba, the Benjamite (2 Samuel 20) Tells of the rebellion and secession from David’s kingdom of Sheba and his followers in the northern tribes; Joab slays Amasa; and a woman of Abel Beth-maachah delivers Sheba’s head to Joab.

-133—Rizpah’s Faithful Vigil (2 Samuel 21) Tells of a famine in Israel because Saul broke his covenant not to slay the Gibeonites; David gives several of Saul’s descendants to be slain.
-One of those was a son of Saul’s concubine, Rizpah.
+133—Rizpah’s Faithful Vigil (2 Samuel 21) Tells of a famine in Israel because Saul broke his covenant not to slay the Gibeonites; David allows several of Saul’s descendants to be slain, one being a son of Saul’s concubine, Rizpah.
 Her faithfulness in protecting the bodies was rewarded by bringing the bones of Saul and Jonathan to be buried in the land of Benjamin.

 134—That Which Costs Me Nothing (2 Samuel 24; 1 Chronicles 21) Tells of a plague caused because of David’s disobedience.
 When he went to offer a sacrifice, David rejects Araunah’s offer to provide the sacrifice because it cost him nothing.